 Will the CEO Please Stand Up?
-Why CEOs Must Embrace Executive Communications
+Why We Must Improve CEO Communications

 A CEO speaking publicly on behalf of their company used to signal that the end was near.
 I remember when Bill Ford, CEO of Ford Motor Company in 2006, appeared in a series of ads titled “Rebirth.”
 His message, that Ford was “determined to retake the American roadway,” came when as many as 14 factories were closing, resulting in the elimination of 30,000 jobs and senior management ranks being gutted.
 His presence in the ads was seen as unfavorable while so many people lost their jobs.
 Sure enough, less than a year later, Ford was out as CEO, and upheaval in their business continued for years.
 Was he the right person to give this message?
-Did his style of executive communications hurt the turnaround message at Ford?
-Getting CEO communications right is still essential.
-Here’s why.
+Did his style of communication hurt the turnaround message at Ford?
+Maybe.
+That’s why getting CEO communications right is essential.

 The CEO Communications Shift

 Let’s start by talking about how the perception of the CEO or executive leader communicating has drastically changed.
 It’s no longer like it was a few decades ago, where a CEO might only speak externally during a crisis or major change.

 CEOs are no longer the communicator of last resort.
 They must be visible to employees and the public.
 This shift has occurred as a result of the changing landscape of media as well as fluctuating trust.
 The Edelman Trust Barometer over the last few years has found that as trust in institutions like media and government have waned, employees have been looking at their companies as a more trusted source of information.